Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 This crash basically means something went wrong somewhere.
 Every report we have received is for different "relevant objects".
 It is not reproducible on demand.

 Fix: reload and redo.

 ---

+### Collision Crash (SkyrimSE.exe+E014EC)

+Generally caused by a NPC Loading inside of a static object such as a scrubbing tub. (example at the rear of arcadia's there are two farmhouses which have a Scrubbing tub near them - NPC's leaving the house occasionally spawn inside of the scrubtub, instead of outside of the door)

+Fix: If the crash occurs in Whiterun, then disable the scrubbing tub using console, For all other locations, please raise a bug report.

+---